It's a shell

 Listen to how experts talk to each other

 Most experts are capable of conversing about their chosen topic in quite simple language.
+They don't kid each other with complex sentences, in part because it seems a lot like lying to the other person's face – and experts can usually spot the lie.
 As Paul Graham puts it:

 "You don't need complex sentences to express complex ideas.
 When specialists in some abstruse topic talk to one another about ideas in their field, they don't use sentences any more complex than they do when talking about what to have for lunch.
 They use different words, certainly.
 But even those they use no more than necessary.
 And in my experience, the harder the subject, the more informally experts speak."